pufferffish/wireproxy/UseWithVPN.md

 config generator.

-Simply go to https://account.protonvpn.com/downloads and scroll down to the wireguard section to generate your configs, then paste into the apporpriate section below.
+Simply go to https://account.protonvpn.com/downloads and scroll down to the wireguard section to generate your configs, then paste into the appropriate section below.

 # Simple Setup for multiple SOCKS configs for firefox